 For as long as mankind has existed, so have addicts and alcoholics.
-Even in ancient times there were plenty of men and women who struggled with drinking too much wine or dabbling in other substances.
+Even in ancient times, there were plenty of men and women who struggled with drinking too much wine or dabbling in other substances.
 Alcoholism and addiction have always fascinated us as well as frightened us.
-For many years, we had little understanding of this disorder, and often it was seen as mental disability that was dealt with cruelly.
+For many years, we had little understanding of this disorder, and often it was seen as a mental disability that was dealt with cruelly.
 Alcoholics and addicts were believed to be insane of poor moral fiber, making the active choice of putting drugs and alcohol over everything else in their lives, despite the dire consequences of doing so.

 But, perhaps, we’ve been looking at alcoholism all wrong.
-Another, usually less spoken about, theory is that our alcoholism is a direct result of our innate biology—otherwise known as genetic alcoholism.
+Another, usually less spoken about theory is that our alcoholism is a direct result of our innate biology—otherwise known as genetic alcoholism.
 Rather than being a product of our environments or reaching this sad fate after a string of unlucky events and choices made on our part, genetic alcoholism can be to blame for our inability to control our drinking.

 Drinkers’ DNA: Genetic Alcoholism

 Many times, there appears to be a pattern of traits across generations.
 Whether it’s having green eyes, light hair, and being of a stocky stature, similarities can almost always be physically observed between various members of the same family.
 This is because these traits are written directly into the human coding, or Deoxyribonucleic acid (DNA).

 Whenever a human being is created, it takes the coalescence of two humans’ DNA to fabricate the new code that will ultimately become the new human.
 During this process, a variety of traits are funneled into the baby.
 While brown eyes and brown hair may be dominant traits, can the same be said about genetic alcoholism?
 Why does it seem that many times, alcoholism and its traits are rampant throughout one family, while almost never seen in another?